The CMS Drift Tube Chambers

 The Drift Tube (DT) chambers are a fundamental component of the CMS detector, further information of the DTs can be found here.
 Their aim is to identify, measure and trigger on muons from LHC collisions in the central part of the detector.
 Each chamber is a gaseous detector composed by hundreds of individual measurement units called "cells", capable of reconstructing muon tracks on a large detection surface.
 Many interesting physics signals from CMS contain high momentum muons, therefore a highly performant muon system is fundamental.

 Our group has been a member of the DT group since the first stages of the experiment.
 We have participated in the design and assembly of the system, having built in our workshop almost 30% of the detector, and most of its readout electronics.
+Further information about the CIEMAT DT electronics can be found here.
 Since more than 15 years the construction, tests, commissioning, operation, maintenance and upgrade of the detector are one of the main activities of our group.

 - DT description

 - LHC and CMS upgrade

 The basic element of the DT chamber is the drift tube, which has cross section dimensions of 13 mm x 42 mm.
 The total number of sensitive cells is around 172,000.
 Any charged particle going through the cell volume will generate a signal (hit) in its anodic wire that will be amplified and discriminated by the front-end electronics for further time digitization.
 The position of the charged particle can be related to the time measurement since the drift velocity in the cell volume is approximately constant.
 The maximum drift time in each tube is around 400 ns and the spatial resolution that can be achieved at the cell level is in the order of 250 µm.